chrisrossi/kemmering/docs/index.rst

 Template Helpers
 ================

-The examples above which use `defer` are a bit contrived.
+The examples above which use :class:`defer <kemmering.defer>` are a bit contrived.
 In practice, it will probably be rare to use the general purpose `defer`, although it is general enough it should cover any use case.
 The most common use cases for `defer` are covered by the helpers described below, which should cover the vast majority of cases for `defer`.

 `from_context`
 --------------

-`from_context` substitutes a value from the context:
+:class:`from_context <kemmering.from_context>` substitutes a value from the
+context:

 .. doctest:: from_context